zeespogeira/ADS-HouseOfThings/README.md

 #### 3.3.1.2.
 Template Method
 - **Problem in Context**
+    - Problem 1
         - We needed to be able to have various types of the "same" actuator/sensor.
 An example is the Lamp and Lamp Bosch and Lamp Philips.
         - More specifically, a basic type actuator (Example: Lamp) only has a state (on/off) and if the lamp from the brand Bosch also has a feature for intensity, it can override the act method and change the intensity value.
         - The sensors are implemented in a similar fashion.

+    - Problem 2
+        - We needed to force the concrete sensors/actuators to follow a basic structure.
+        - For the sensors we needed them to follow the structure from the **AbstractSensor** class and to specify it's fields in the subclasses.
+        - The actuators the same thing, but with the class **AbstractActuator**.

 - **The Pattern**
+    - Problem 1
         - The pattern provides a way for the actuators and sensors to have an option to specify its implementation, if necessary.
-    - Using the hook method act a subclass can override the act method if it has more options.
+        - For instance, using the hook method **act** a subclass can override the act method if it has more options.
+    - Problem 2
+          - We're defining the methods for the ID in the abstract class, so they are the template method.
+The hook methods would be the getReadings, por example.
+        - That getReadings then would be a template method in the Humidity class, for example.
 - **Implementation**
-    - We create an abstract class that implements the act method (overriding it from its also abstract superclass).
+    - We create an abstract class (general actuator) that implements the act method (overriding it from its also abstract superclass).
 It's subclasses can then override it if they need to.
     - For the sensors, we have the AbstractSensor class that has the abstract method sense, that will be implemented in the abstract type class (Ex: Humidity) and override in it's subclasses.
+    - Another example is the getID from the classes.
+It is defined in AbstractSensor/AbstractActuator.
 - **Consequences**
     - As a consequence of the use of this pattern we're able to specify the actuator/sensor behaviour if needed.